Why you should buy ‘A Good Day to Die Hard’ on DVD in Thailand

 That’s why I wanted to let you know, if you’ll be in Thailand on business or holiday any time soon, you can pick up A Good Day to Die Hard and a ton of other American, European and Japanese movies far cheaper than in the US or Europe at most Thai DVD shops.
 They ARE, of course, legitimate movies and not the bootleg copies often purchased in Thailand (they’re even cheaper!)

 The price I paid for ‘A Good Day to Die Hard’ on DVD in Bangkok?
 379 baht or approximately $12.06 at current exchange rates.
-In the US on Amazon? $19.24 plus shipping, so quite a bit more expensive.
+In the US on some of the online DVD sellers? $19.24 plus shipping, so quite a bit more expensive.

 Warnings about buying DVDs in Thailand